samitbasu/surfer-project-rhdl/README.md

 Note that sometimes Windows Defender has been known to report Surfer [and other rust projects](https://github.com/cargo-bins/cargo-binstall/issues/945) as a trojan.
 If in doubt, please use [Virus total](https://www.virustotal.com/) to check.

+## Configuration

+Many aspects of Surfer can be configured.
+To learn more about configuration, have a look at our [wiki](https://gitlab.com/surfer-project/surfer/-/wikis/Configuration).

 ## Development Information

 Contributions to Surfer are very welcome!
 See the